 - who your audience is

 - if your current audience is your ideal audience

-- examples of copy you like and examples of stuff you hate
+- examples of both copy you like and copy you hate

 - the finer details of the project itself and what we’re making